 10.2.11 Changing Rooms Best Practice It is preferable for showers to be in areas separated from toilets and they need to provide adequate privacy and be accessible.
 Consideration may also be given to providing changing rooms, with or without showers, at primary schools for pupils who need to wear sports kit for physical education, but this is not required under the regulations.
-Audit Findings The changing rooms are located at the back of the stage in the Lower School building.
-They are fully accessible.
-Grade 2021 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Audit Findings There are changing rooms available and accessible changing rooms in the new building.
+These are compliant.
+Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.